-This article provides a brief historical overview of parental concerns regarding homework, it then examines the definition of homework and reasons teachers may set homework.
-The article then presents research evidence relating to these reasons with particular emphasis given to research concerning parental involvement in their children’s homework.
+This article provides a brief historical overview of parental concerns regarding homework; it then examines the definition of homework and the reasons teachers may set homework.
+The article then presents research evidence relating to these reasons, with particular emphasis given to research concerning parental involvement in their children’s homework.
 The article also provides parents with advice concerning their children’s homework activities.

 ‘Because parental involvement in their children’s homework can be both beneficial and detrimental, parents need to ask themselves some critical questions about their potential homework involvement.’

 A BRIEF HISTORICAL OUTLINE OF PARENTAL CONCERN WITH HOMEWORK